 - The workouts are structured and designed for attendance up to 6 days/week.

 - If you are training 5-6x/week, we recommend paying attention to the intensity % that day and taking it easier on Wednesdays and Saturdays to encourage blood flow and recovery so that you can take on your next workout (Monday or Thursday) with higher intensity and heavier weights.
-Going as hard as you can everyday you are training is a recipe for burnout if you are paying attention to your recovery.
+Going as hard as you can everyday you are training is a recipe for burnout if you are not paying attention to your recovery.

 - If you are training 3x/week or less, the intensity focus is not as relevant as you will be getting enough rest between your sessions for each muscle group.
 Train as hard as you can depending on how you feel!